maidsafe/rfcs/proposed/Launcher-as-a-service.md

 ```
 - Remove the SHA512(App-Binary) from the vector in `<LAUNCHER-CONFIG-FILE>`.
 - Decrement `Reference Count` from `<LAUNCHER-CONFIG-FILE>`.
 - If the `Reference Count` is **0** it means that this is the last machine where the app was present.
-Launcher shall not delete `<APP-ROOT-DIR>`.
-It is user's responsibility to do that as it might contain information (like pictures, etc.) which the user may not want to lose.
+Launcher shall not delete `<APP-ROOT-DIR>` without user intervention.
+It is user's responsibility to do that as it might contain information (like pictures, etc.) which the user might not want to lose.
 Instead Launcher will ask if the user wants to do that and act accordingly.
 Similarly only after user confirmation will Launcher remove the app entry from the `<LAUNCHER-CONFIG-FILE>`, as it contains necessary metadata to decrypt the app specific directories.

 **procedure 1:** While the other procedure would work, there might be occassions when the user wants to immediately remove the app completely (which also translates as revoke app's permission to mutate network on user's behalf).
-He may not have access to other machines where the app was installed and may be currently running and the previous procedure requires the user to remove it from all machines.
+The user might not have access to other machines where the app was installed and could be currently running and the previous procedure requires the user to remove it from all machines.
 Thus there shall be an option in Launcher to remove app completely irrespective of if it is installed and/or running in other machines.
 In such cases Launcher will reduce `Reference Count` to 0 and proceed as above for the detection of zero reference count.

 In both procedures, Launcher will terminate the TCP connection with the app and forget the `<App-Specific-Symm-Keys>` so effect of removal and hence revocation is immediate.